 Percentage married 90% of participants are assumed to be married.
 No beneficiaries other than the spouse assumed.
 Age difference Husbands assumed to be three years older than wives.

-Child Beneficiaries Child beneficiaries are assumed to receive payments until age year pay by one year of payroll growth.
-Historical valuation pay for years before data was available was regressed with the nominal individual pay increase rate.

-Development of Valuation Pay Valuation pay is projected by increasing the annualized prior multiplied by a factor which reflects the difference between the assumed DROP interest crediting rate and the interest rate assumption (0.9561 at 5.40% DROP interest crediting and 7.0%)

-Payment of DROP Balances Installments over 10 years.
-The value of the DROP balance is interest).

-Administrative Expenses 0.84% of payroll

-Funding Policy The City is assumed to contribute the City Contribution Rate from the prior year's RSVS after application of the Corridor.
-The actuarially determined City Contribution Rate is measured as the normal cost rate, plus the administrative expenses rate, plus 30-year amortization rate of the Unfunded Actuarial Accrued Liability (UAAL) from the initial RSVS, plus the amortization rates of all subsequently-determined Liability Layers, less the member contribution rate, adjusted with interest to mid-year.
-The closed amortization rates for the Liability Layers are calculated as a level percent of pay.
-The initial amortization period for a Liability Loss Layer is 30 years.
-The initial amortization period for a Liability Gain Layer is equal to the remaining amortization period for the largest remaining made for the difference between pay based on the classified position and executive level pay.
+Child Beneficiaries Child beneficiaries are assumed to receive payments un 24. ntil age Development of Valuation Pay Valuation pay is projected by increasing the annualized year pay by one year of payroll growth.
+Historical value for years before data was available was regressed with nominal individual pay increase rate. ation pay Payment of DROP Balances Installments over 10 years.
+The value of the DROP bal multiplied by a factor of 0.9414 which reflects the diffe between the assumed DROP interest crediting rate and interest rate assumption over the 10 year period. erence Administrative Expenses 0.84% of payroll Funding Policy The City is assumed to contribute the City Contribution from the prior year's RSVS after application of the Cor The actuarially determined City Contribution Rate is m as the normal cost rate, plus the administrative expense plus 30-year amortization rate of the Unfunded Actuari Accrued Liability (UAAL) from the initial RSVS, plus amortization rates of all subsequently-determined Liabi Layers, less the member contribution rate, adjusted with to mid-year.
+The closed amortization rates for the Liab Layers are calculated as a level percent of pay.
+The ini amortization period for a Liability Loss Layer is 30 year initial amortization period for a Liability Gain Layer is the remaining amortization period for the largest remain Liability Loss Layer. ridor. easured s rate, al the lity h interest bility tial urs.
+The equal to Benefits Not Valued Due to limitations of the data received, no adjustment h made for the difference between pay based on the class position and executive level pay.
+Summary of Assumption Changes There were no changes in methods or assumptions sinc prior valuation. e the Definiti LLC July 1, 2023 HPOPS RSVS Page 17